-Accurate focusing and eye coordination are reflexes that should operate effortlessly, when conditioned appropriately.
+The focusing and eye coordination reflexes should operate effortlessly, when conditioned appropriately.
 At the end of each therapy program, activities for home practice are prescribed for reinforcement and self-monitoring.

 Vision therapy enables the development and recovery of strong visual skills that will prepare children for a lifetime of learning, and provide new opportunities for many adults.